-For professional communicators, such as marketing and PR practitioners, engagement data is invaluable to understand the relevance of your targeting and messaging.
+For professional communicators, such as marketing and PR practitioners, engagement data is invaluable for understanding the relevance of their targeting and messaging.
 High engagement indicates thoughtful targeting and personalized, relevant messaging.
 Low engagement suggests that more diligence is required.
+Learn more about The Importance of Targeting and the Role of Media Lists.

 The good news is that these are all factors that are in your control to impact.

 Different engagement metrics can give you insights into specific aspects of your outreach efforts that can be optimized to improve performance.
-You can learn more about that here.
+Learn more about Using Email Engagement Metrics to Improve and Drive Performance.

 These are three of the most common ways to enable email tracking: